thekra-a/Effect-of-COVID-19-Lockdown-on-Air-Pollutant-Levels-in-California/README.md

 ## **Introduction**

 COVID-19 pandemic prompted an unprecedented societal response.
-On **March 19, 2020**, California became the first U.S. state to issue a mandatory stay-at-home order, signifucantly reducing traffic, industrial and human activity.
-This created a rare natural experiment: the opportunity to isolate and measure the short-term effect of reduced human activity on air quality and whether intentional lockdown policies will have a positive effect in controling greenhouse gas emmissions.
+On March 19, 2020, California became the first U.S. state to issue a mandatory stay-at-home order, signifucantly reducing traffic, industrial and human activity.
+This created a rare natural experiment; the opportunity to isolate and measure the short-term effect of reduced human activity on air quality and whether lockdown policies will have a positive effect in controling greenhouse gas emmissions.

-This project explores how California's lockdown affected concentrations of five key air pollutants — **CO, NO₂, O₃, PM₂.₅, and PM₁₀** — using 2019 as a pre-pandemic baseline for year-over-year comparison.
+This project explores how California's lockdown affected concentrations of five key air pollutants: **CO, NO₂, O₃, PM₂.₅, and PM₁₀** — using 2019 as a pre-pandemic baseline for year-over-year comparison.

 ## **Data**